 Typical run periods establish beam on Wednesdays and run through Tuesday.
-Scheduling meetings are held most Mondays at 2 pm.
 This allows users to arrive on Monday, get required training on Tuesday and get inspected on Wednesday.
 Exceptions can be made.
 Fermilab can only guarantee 80% uptime, please make your request accordingly.
 (4032 pulses per week)

 To start the process of requesting beam time, please use this Google form to make the request.